threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 Kubernetes runtime as you need.

 Now, let's create one more instance for prod.
-In this case we'll apply a different label and also override the helm values provided in the definition.
+In this case we'll apply a different label and also override the Helm values provided in the definition.

 Download the config and values file: